 4. Seafood Street

 Along the riverfront is a lengthy stretch of small seafood stalls crammed together.
-Each stall has their own fishmonger, peddling their live or recently perished catch of the day.
+Each stall has their own fishmonger, peddling their live and fresh catch of the day.
 Live fish are kept in little tanks pumped full of fresh water so you know your meal can’t get any fresher.
-And it does differ from other fish markets since the wares hawked here are quite unique.
+It is different from other fish markets as the fares on offer here are quite unique delicacies.
 Live cuttlefish, Penchu Sea Urchin and a myriad of odd fishes grace these stalls.

 The best part is that if you’re not a chef, many of these stalls also have a restaurant.
-It can be quite the experience to pick out the fish you want and watch them net it out and throw it on the grill.
-It’s a great stop for a meal- after a full day of cruising around the island.
+It can be quite the experience to pick out the fish you want and watch them gut it out and throw it on the grill.
+It’s a great stop for a meal after a full day of cruising around the island.

 5. Fude Temple

 There is a small gap that can be found near the head of the Peace Bridge that goes down a narrow staircase leading to the temple of Futun.
 With the sea nearby, people soak in the atmosphere by hanging out with their friends and sipping tea.
 The sea water is within reach, the local people are chatting with tea.
 Or you might consider taking a nap, as the boats sailing by bring a cool and relaxing breeze allowing for the perfect, comfortable lazy afternoon.